 Despite their fame and skills on the court, frustratingly, they didn’t manage to achieve a win in a single major final.
 Rather surprising considering the achievements that these players did gain recognition for in their professional lives.
 Whether you’ve seen these players live at a Wimbledon hospitality event or simply heard of their legacy, here the top ten tennis players who have never won a Grand Slam.

 Mr Martin had a successful career both as a player and later as a coach.
 The American represented the US at the same time as the legendary Andre Agassi and Pete Sampras, a time when America dominated the ATP.
 He managed to climb the ranks to world number four at the height of his profession.
 He also appeared in two Grand Slam final competitions and four semi-finals.

-The only Grand Slam to be hosted on grass courts is, of course Wimbledon, this is where Martin had the chance again to win himself a major title.
-In 1996 his bid for the men’s single championship title was lost in the semi-final.
+The only Grand Slam to be hosted on grass courts is, of course, Wimbledon, this is where Martin had the chance again to win himself a major title.
+In 1996 his bid for the men’s singles championship title was lost in the semi-final.

 Cédric Pioline reached a career high in the year 2000, when he managed to secure a single ranking of World Number five.
 He seemed to continue to appear on tennis courts forever, in a career that spanned more than a decade.

-Turning professional in 1989, Pioline tried, and tried again to win a grand slam tournament.
-Unfortunately, it was an ambition that would never come into fruition.
+Turning professional in 1989, Pioline tried and tried again to win a grand slam tournament.
+Unfortunately, it was an ambition that would never come to fruition.

 Despite the fact that he was once dubbed Britain’s most successful player, at the height of his career, Tim Henman failed to retire with any Grand Slam Titles to his name.
 He was a six-time semi-finalist but was always pipped to the post.
 He just didn’t seem to be able to deliver a performance worthy of a major title.